Equipment

 Technical Resources for Translational Surgical Research

-We provide a comprehensive range of specialized research equipment that empowers cutting-edge translational research and innovation in surgery.
-The portfolio covers intraoperative imaging systems, surgical robotics, AR/VR visualization technologies, optical systems, and high-performance computing infrastructure.
-Together, these resources create a unique environment where researchers, clinicians, and industry partners can develop, test, and validate novel surgical techniques and technologies under realistic operating room conditions.
+We provide a comprehensive range of specialized research equipment to support translational research and innovation in surgery.
+The portfolio covers intraoperative imaging systems, surgical robotics, AR/VR visualization technologies, optical systems and high-performance computing infrastructure.
+Within this environment, you can develop, test and validate novel surgical techniques and technologies together with researchers, clinicians and industry partners under realistic operating room conditions.

 Contact for Further Requests